LBHounslow/bartec/README.md

 ## Tests

-Update [BartecServiceTest](tests/functional/Service/BartecServiceTest.php) with your Bartec TEST API credentials
+Update the constants in [BartecServiceTest](tests/functional/Service/BartecServiceTest.php) for functional tests.

 Run all tests